SuchitaJamwal2122/devTinder/homework.md

 - Install validator
 - Explore validator library functions and use validator functions for password, email , URL
 - NEVER TRUST req.body

+- Validate data in signUp API
+- Install bcrypt package
+- Create a password Hash using bcrypt.hash() and save the user with encrypted password
+- Create /login API
+- Compare passwords and throw errors if email or password are invalid